Read the Bible

 After years of doing property management and dealing with tenants who have left behind stuff, junk, trash, dirt, and more stuff, I think I’ve grown more and more appalled by the hoarder mentality.
 It’s amazing to me how people with no money to pay rent accumulate So.
 Much.
 Stuff.
 And when they have to move, they suddenly realize all that stuff means nothing to them.
 They have no way to move it and no place to put it and so they leave it behind for someone else to put in a dumpster.
 And then they start over; accumulating stuff again.

 But it’s that sort of nonsense that encourages me to continually purge our house of stuff.
 I don’t want so much stuff that I can’t find my stuff.
 I don’t want so much stuff that I can’t take care of my stuff.
 I don’t want so much stuff that my house looks like I’m in love with stuff.
-I’m not a minimalist but I confess, I get a certain thrill when I pop my hatch at Goodwill and start unloading bags and boxes.
+I’m not a minimalist, but I confess–I get a certain thrill when I pop my hatch at Goodwill and start unloading bags and boxes.
 Occasionally, I even get so extreme as to not buy stuff because I know it will just be…more stuff.

 When I do bring home more stuff, I try to even it out by simplifying and decluttering enough to keep the equilibrium.
 In fact, I always keep a give-away bin where I toss things ready to be banished to Goodwill.
 I even try to do an extra purge before the holidays.
 But Christmas always bring more stuff than I thought it would and New Years always brings with it this burst of motivation coupled with a tiny sliver of time in which I try to accomplish a weeks’ worth of cleaning and sorting in a single day all the while putting away Christmas decorations, writing thank you notes, grocery shopping, and now…watching kids.

 Generally, I think of starting my clean up by putting away the things that are out.
-For example, I had gifts people have given the girls and me; bags from travel that needed to be unpacked; Christmas decorations, boxes, and wrapping that had accumulated while my bedroom was a staging area for Christmas; a few misc gifts that never been given; bills and mail that had piled up, plus a few days of “life stuff” that was out because in the general rush of things, our house had gotten a bit disheveled.
+For example, I had gifts people have given the girls and me; bags from travel that needed to be unpacked; Christmas decorations, boxes, and wrapping that had accumulated while my bedroom was a staging area for Christmas; a few misc gifts that never got given; bills and mail that had piled up, plus a few days of “life stuff” that was out because in the general rush of things, our house had gotten a bit disheveled.

 But I know I’ll get to those things.
 So I started with making room for all the stuff floating loose around the house screaming to be put away.